Battle House Hotel: First Battle House Hotel

+Modern Battle House Hotel

 After the fire, the proprietors hired Frank Mills Andrews of New York City to design a new structure and it was built out of steel and concrete.
 The new hotel reopened for business in 1908.
 The hotel remained a prominent fixture of Mobile through the first and second World Wars.
 Woodrow Wilson stayed at the Battle House in 1913.
 It was while he was at the Battle House that he made his famous statement that "the United States will never again seek one additional foot of territory by conquest".
 The hotel was renovated in 1916 and again in 1949, with air-conditioning added in all guest rooms and public spaces at that time.

 Sheraton Hotels bought the Battle House in 1958 and operated it as the Sheraton-Battle House until 1968, when they sold it to Gotham Hotels, along with seventeen other aging properties, and the hotel regained its original name.
 In May 1973, it was bought by local citizens, who renamed it the Battle House Royale and planned a complete renovation.
-However, the hotel was unsuccessful and closed its doors in 1974, and remained closed for the next 30 years.
+However, the hotel was unsuccessful and closed its doors in 1974, remaining closed for the next 30 years.
 The empty Battle House Royale building was added to the National Register of Historic Places in 1975.
 By 1980 it was the only building left completely intact in its city block.
 In 2003, Retirement Systems of Alabama began restoration of the hotel, along with the construction of an adjoining skyscraper office building, which also includes additional hotel rooms on its lower floors, the RSA Battle House Tower.
 The 2-year historic restoration was undertaken by Smith Dalia Architects, in collaboration with TVSA for the tower design.
 The hotel reopened on May 11, 2007 as The Battle House Renaissance Mobile Hotel & Spa.

 The hotel is a member of Historic Hotels of America, the official program of the National Trust for Historic Preservation.